pbz1912/drupal-dev/README.md

 2. Install [Vagrant](http://www.vagrantup.com/)
 3. Install [Vagrant Host Manager](https://github.com/smdahlen/vagrant-hostmanager)
 4. Some OSes require NFS server to be installed.
 OSX has NFS server inbuilt and running by default.
-5. Download this project and extract it into /www/drupal-dev directory, so that file Vagrantfile would be accessible at /www/drupal-dev/Vagrantfile.
+5. Download this project and extract it into /www/drupal-dev directory, so that file Vagrantfile is accessible at /www/drupal-dev/Vagrantfile.
 5. Navigate to /www/drupal-dev/ directory and run `vagrant up`.

 FAQ
 ---
 * Can I shutdown my VM without loosing changes?

-  Nothing will be lost when you simple power off the VM.
+  Yes.
+Nothing will be lost when you simply power off the VM.

 * What will happen to installed Drupal 7 and Drupal 8 sites after reboot of VM?

   Nothing.
+They will be preserved.
 These sites are installed only on the first run.

 * Can this be used for development of real projects?